AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Regardless of which scribe a clinic picks, three obligations follow.
 They are the obligations the CPSO and IPC Ontario care about, and they are vendor-agnostic.

 CPSO patient disclosure.
 Every vendor in this comparison generates clinical documentation that physicians sign and put in the EMR.
 That triggers the CPSO Advice on AI in Clinical Practice patient-disclosure expectation, which means the patient is told that an AI scribe is in use before the visit begins.
-Our CPSO AI disclosure piece covers the consent script, opt-out workflow, and documentation pattern.
+Our guide to CPSO AI disclosure for patients covers the consent script, opt-out workflow, and documentation pattern.

 IPC Ontario AI-in-healthcare checklist.
 The IPC’s AI guidance translates into a clinic-level checklist that is portable across vendors.
-Our IPC AI checklist walk-through for a 4-doctor clinic shows how the controls map onto a real family-practice deployment.
+Our IPC AI-in-healthcare checklist walk-through shows how the controls map onto a real 4-doctor family-practice deployment.

 Common pushback we hear (and how to answer it)